brunnosena/mini-netflix/README.md

 The data of the users are located in database fake in `src/app/core/fake-db/users.ts`

 ## Routes

+- home
+- my-list
-- Home
+- top-rated-movies
-- Details Movie
+- most-movies
-- Login
+- login
-- Favourites
+- details/:id

 ## Users
 - Jack Smith